-The cry1F gene used in the transformation plasmid is a synthetic gene based on the native cry1F gene.
+The cry1F gene used in the transformation plasmid is a synthetic 3447 base pair gene based on the native cry1F gene.
 It is the coding sequence for a Cry1F-based synthetic protoxin, referred to as Cry1F (synpro).
-This chimeric full length δ -endotoxin is comprised of sequences encoding the first 604 amino acids of the insecticidal protein Cry1Fa2 from B. thuringiensis var. aizwai, and 544 amino acids from the non-toxic portions of Cry1Ca3 (amino acids 605-640) and Cry1Ab1 (amino acids 641-1148) proteins.
+Nucleotides 1-1810 of the coding sequence encode the toxic portion of cry1Fa2 from B. thuringiensis var. aizawai.
+Nucleotides 1811-1917 encode a portion of the Cry1C protoxin.
+Nucleotides 1918 - 3447 encoded a portion of the Cry 1Ab protoxin.

 These later sequences are removed by alkaline proteases during formation of the active core insecticidal protein within the insect gut.
 The DNA sequences encoding Cry1F (synpro) were modified for optimal plant codon usage.
 For the purpose of this assessment this synthetic gene is referred to as cry1F and the protein as Cry1F.

 Transcription of the cry1F gene is controlled by the mannopine synthase (δ -mas 2') promoter from Agrobacterium tumefaciens pTi15955 (Barker et. al., 1983), and four copies of the octopine synthase enhancer (4OCS) from pTiAch5 (Ellis et. al., 1987).
-Polyadenylation and termination sequences were derived from the bidirectional open reading frame-25 (ORF25) terminator from pTi5955.
+Polyadenylation and termination sequences were derived from the bidirectional open reading frame-25 (ORF25) terminator from pTi15955.